Home

 people were out alerting traffic so we got past that without a

 hitch.
-We stopped for the night in Cranbrook where the manager at
+We stopped for the night in Cranbrook where the manager

-Apollo Restaurant for a tasty pizza.
+the Apollo Restaurant for a tasty pizza.

-Tuesday, September 7th: ~425km.
+Tuesday, September 7th: ~ 425km.
 Cranbrook, BC to Calgary,

 AB.
-After breakfast at the "fancy" hotel next door we set out for the last
+After breakfast at the "fancy" hotel next door we set out

-find something else, so headed on to the Husky at Dean Man's
+area to find something else, so headed on to the Husky at Dean Man's

 Flats.
 We arrived at about 5 after 2 to discover the restaurant

 closes at 2pm in the winter...
-The cashier in the gas station let
+The cashier in the gas station

-wired Keith's heated gloves for the final wet stretch home.
+We wired Keith's heated gloves for the final wet stretch home.

 All-in-all, we had a good trip, despite the broken bike and the rainy